Global Surgical Need

 Various solutions have been suggested to address the lack of surgery for a vast part of the global population.
 Training more surgeons and trying to incentivize them to stay in underserved regions – often rural regions of a wide range of countries, from Malawi to Canada – is one method.
 Surgical missions is another, that has existed for many decades.
 Recently, however, focus has shifted toward strengthening national health systems, in part through sustainable, global partnerships between surgeons, hospitals and institutions.
 The goal is to achieve an equitable distribution of treatment options, and to integrate different aspects of health care, from prevention and primary care to antibiotics and surgery.
 Interest in this endeavor is growing among researchers, clinicians, politicians, trainees and students in all parts of the world.

-Training of Doctors, Nurses and Surgeons in Africa for Africa
+Training of Doctors in Africa for Africa

 Great emphysis on training of local trainees as well as trainees from abroad in the unique circumstances of the developing world